Cat First-Aid Kit 2025: What to Pack & When to Use

 • Color-code zip bags: red = bleeding, blue = cleaning, gray = tools.

-• Pre-cut gauze strips and tape so you don’t fumble while a cat wiggles.
+• Pre-cut a few gauze strips and tape tabs so you don’t fumble while your cat wiggles.

-• One-page profile: name, weight, meds/doses, allergies, microchip, chronic issues, vet & ER numbers, your address.
+• One-page profile: name, weight, meds/doses, allergies, microchip, chronic issues, vet & ER numbers.

 • Suspected poisoning (plants, human meds, chemicals) or swallowed string